sandrokeil/HtmlElement/README.md

 ```

 ## Performance tweaks
-The default behaviour of html element is maximum security.
-But if you have thousands of html tags it could be slow.
-If your html attributes are not from user input, you can disable escaping of html attributes to increase performance.
-You can also disable escaping of text to unleash the beast. ;-) This is simply done by adding the following lines to your `module.config.php`, but keep security in mind.
+The default behaviour of HtmlElement is maximum security.
+But if you have thousands of HTML tags it could be slow.
+If your HTML attributes are not from user input, you can disable escaping of HTML attributes to increase performance.
+You can also disable escaping of text to unleash the beast. ;-) This is simply done by adding the following lines to
+your `module.config.php`, but keep security in mind.

 ```php
 <?php